cblevins/f18-intro-us/schedule.md

 - Research  your assigned 20th-century mid-term election and come to class with notes.

 **W. 10/31: The Rise of the Right**
-- TBD
+- Read your Role Sheet and Gamebook for Reacting to the Past: Chicago, 1968

 ### Reacting to the Past: Chicago, 1968

 **Th.
 11/1: Set-Up Session**
-- Read Gamebook and Role sheet

 **M. 11/5: Game Session 1**